This simple step by step mixed floral arrangement will help you create that beautiful one a kind centerpiece.

-Hi friends!
-Today, I’m sharing simple steps to creating a mixed floral arrangement.
+Today, I’m sharing a step by step mixed floral arrangement post so that you can easily create your own floral masterpiece.
 A few days ago, I shared the steps on my Instagram stories and decided I would also share them on the blog.

 My in laws owned and operated their own flower shop for many years.
 In those years, I managed to pick up a few tips since I helped them during all of the busy holidays.
 My MIL taught me how to prolong the life of hydrangeas and I learned how to create arrangements by watching the designers put together all sorts of orders.
 If you’ve ever wanted to create a floral arrangement but didn’t know where to start, here are some simple steps to help you! *Disclaimer: I’m by no means an a floral expert but this is just how I do it!